senchalabs/AppInspector/README.md

 Known Issues
 ------------
+There are some APIs from Dev Tools that are not fully exposed, so the App Inspector uses some work arounds:
-Component highlighting is executed by injecting a &lt;div&gt; into the page.
-We're trying to use the same approach of dev tools.
+ - Component highlighting is executed by injecting a &lt;div&gt; into the page.
+ - DOM modifications (add/remove/move components) do not reflect automatically on the App Inspector.
+That's why we have a "reload" icon on the side panel.

 Contributing
 ------------